shadowmanos/explore-data-with-java/tutorials/processingFiles/fileOperations.md

 someFile.length()
 ```

 The above is not useful for folders.
-To get the size of all files in a folder we need iteration:
+To get the size of all files in a folder we need to iterate over them:

 ```kotlin
 home.walk()